Christophe36/GetData_assignment/README.txt

     data.table  : very fast package to read table.
 Assuming that data are already on your working directory.

-1. Import training and test data function : fread() : reads a data table as.data.frame() : coerce data set type from "data.table" "data.frame"
+1. Import train and test data
+    function : fread() : reads a data table as.data.frame() : coerce data set type from "data.table" "data.frame"
                to data frame.